 What impact will OpenSSH disabling SSH-RSA signatures have on Maverick Java SSH API

-With the release of OpenSSH 8.2 last week, the project announced that they would be disabling ssh-rsa signatures in a future version.
-I thought that it would be paramount to update our API users as to what this means in practice and how it will impact your implementations.
+With the release of OpenSSH 8.2 last week, the project announced that they would disable ssh-rsa signatures in a future version.
+I thought it would be paramount to update our API users on what this means in practice and how it will impact your implementations.

 Why are SSH-RSA signatures being disabled?